muntianus/telegram-reminder/README.md

 ```

 Once started, the scheduler will automatically send the two daily messages at the specified times.
+Each request to OpenAI uses a 40-second timeout to avoid hanging jobs.

 ## Deploying on a server